Notable People

 His death felt abrupt because the work still felt in motion

 Horwitz died in May 2019, just as Spying on the South entered the world.
-The shock was not only that he was 60.
-It was that his work still felt unfinished in the best sense.
+The shock came from his age, 60, and from the sense that his work still felt unfinished in the best sense.
 He was still revising the old national subjects, still finding new ways to get history out of the classroom and back onto the road.

 That unfinished quality now reads as part of the legacy.
 Horwitz's books remain useful not because they settled arguments, but because they kept reopening them with wit, patience, and unusually good reporting.